ikki999-hash/android_twrp_device_itel-L6006L/README.md

-Team Win Recovery Project Device Tree for Itel A48 generated using "twrpdtgen" Python package using pip
+Team Win Recovery Project Device Tree for Itel A48 generated using "twrpdtgen" Python package via pip
 ===========
-Unoffical Build for Unisoc SC9832E, Google Android 10 & Kernel 4.14.133+
+Unoffical Build for Unisoc SC9832E, Google Android 10 (Go Edition) & Kernel 4.14.133+
 ------------------

 the way to do: